abhicc/abhicc.github.io/index.md

 I enjoy teaching and relish being in the company of students.
 Please visit my teaching and research pages to learn more about my academic activities.

+Outside the academic world, I enjoy biking and going for hikes.
+My other interests include playing and watching soccer as well as fiddling with my guitar.

 You can use the [editor on GitHub](https://github.com/abhicc/abhishekchakraborty.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.